atilaneves/dpp/README.md

 dub run dpp -- yoursourcefilenamehere.dpp
 ```

+Note: to reproduce the environment of dpp's CI, you can run [setup-cpp](https://github.com/aminya/setup-cpp) with `--llvm=11.0.0` and `--vcvarsall=true`.
+This will set up LLVM 11.0.0 and the proper environment variables.

 ### Windows

 Install [LLVM](https://github.com/llvm/llvm-project/releases/download/llvmorg-12.0.0/LLVM-12.0.0-win64.exe) into `C:\Program Files\LLVM\`, making sure to tick the "Add LLVM to the system PATH for all users" option.